scipy-conference/scipy_proceedings/papers/zain_miller/paper.rst

 layer known as a Sharpened Cosine Similarity (SCS) layer has begun to attract some attention.
-While regular CNNs are proficient at filtering, developing invariance to certain forms of noise and perturbation, they are notoriously poor at serving as a spatial indicator for features — convolution activations can be high due to changes in luminosity, and do not necessarily imply the *distribution* of the underlying luminosity, therefore losing precise spatial information.
-SCS is designed to avoid these faults by considering the mathematical case of a “normalized” convolution, wherein neither the magnitude of the input, nor of the kernel, affect the final output — instead, SCS activations are dictated purely by the *relative* magnitudes of weights in the kernel, which is to say by the *spatial distribution* of features in the input :cite:`scs`.
-Domain knowledge suggests that cilia, while able to vary greatly, all share relatively unique spatial distributions when compared to non-cilia, e.g. cells, out-of-phase structures, microscopy artifacts, etc. Therefore, we believe that SCS may provide a strong augmentation to the backbone U-Net model by acting as an additional layer *in tandem with* the already existing convolution layers — this way the model is a true generalization of the canonical U-Net, and is less likely to suffer poor performance due to the introduction of SCS.
+While regular CNNs are proficient at filtering, developing invariance to certain forms of noise and perturbation, they are notoriously poor at serving as a spatial indicator for features.
+Convolution activations can be high due to changes in luminosity and do not necessarily imply the *distribution* of the underlying luminosity, therefore losing precise spatial information.
+SCS is designed to avoid these faults by considering the mathematical case of a “normalized” convolution, wherein neither the magnitude of the input, nor of the kernel, affect the final output.
+Instead, SCS activations are dictated purely by the *relative* magnitudes of weights in the kernel, which is to say by the *spatial distribution* of features in the input :cite:`scs`.
+Domain knowledge suggests that cilia, while able to vary greatly, all share relatively unique spatial distributions when compared to non-cilia such as cells, out-of-phase structures, microscopy artifacts, etc. Therefore, we believe that SCS may provide a strong augmentation to the backbone U-Net model by acting as an additional layer *in tandem with* the already existing convolution layers.
+This way, the model is a true generalization of the canonical U-Net and is less likely to suffer poor performance due to the introduction of SCS.

 Another avenue of exploration would be a more robust ablation study on